-Flea Control & treatment
+Flea Control & Treatment

 If fleas are found on your cat or dog, it is important you start a flea treatment of the animal, immediately.
 Please note that not all products are suitable for both cats and dogs or puppies/kittens.
 Ask your vet about your options.
-In addition to a specific treatment of the pet, it is important to control the fleas in the surroundings.
+In addition to a specific treatment of the pet, it is important to do fleas control in the surroundings.
 This may be done as follows:

 - Frequent and careful vacuum cleaning in all places, related to the pet, including couch cushions, cars, cellars, etc., preferably on a daily basis for 30 days